IsaiahDupree/VideoPackagingFast/README.md

 - Cross-platform compatibility (Windows and Mac)
 - Modern and intuitive user interface
 - Customizable themes
+- **No Python installation required** - runs as a standalone executable

 ## Running the Application

 ### Option 1: Download and Run the Pre-built Executable (For Beginners)

+**No Python installation required!** The pre-built executable includes everything needed to run the application.

 #### Windows Users